tarun931/tarun931/README.md

 ## 👨‍💻 About Me

+🎓 Currently pursuing a Master’s in Data Science from Monash University, Melbourne.
 💡 I'm a tech enthusiast passionate about Machine Learning, Data Engineering, and Cloud Architecture.
 🎓 Currently deep diving into advanced statistics, deep learning, and ML system design.
 🔭 Working on full-stack ML projects with end-to-end deployment on AWS.